AFewDragons/discord-dispatch-deploy/README.md

 # Discord Dispatch-deploy

-This action will deploy a single application too Discord using Dispatch
+This action will deploy a single application to Discord using Dispatch

 ## Inputs